-2.3.1 Income accrual
+2.3.1 Recording of business

 Sales and purchases from trading assets, derivative financial instruments and financial investments are booked on the transaction date.
 Loans, including those to clients, are recorded in that period of time in which the funds flow to the borrower.